-Two kinds of courses may be taken independently under the supervision of an appropriate faculty member: Reading Courses, which are courses listed in the School Catalog but which are not available for students to take in a given semester; and Guided Research Courses, which are non-catalog courses specifically designed to meet the academic interests or professional needs of the participant.
+Two kinds of courses may be taken independently under the supervision of an appropriate faculty member: Reading Courses, which are courses listed in the TEDS Catalog but which are not available for students to take in a given semester; and Guided Research Courses, which are non-catalog courses specifically designed to meet the academic interests or professional needs of the participant.
 Independent studies will be approved for participants who have completed at least 12 credit hours, and who have arranged in advance with a professor the specific requirements and assignments of the course.

 Applicants for the PhD/ICS program must fulfill the following requirements:

 - Have earned a Master of Divinity (MDiv) degree or appropriate master’s degree (totaling at least 48 semester hours) providing significant theological and missiological foundations from an institution maintaining academic standards similar to those of TEDS.
 Specifically applicants must have, at the graduate level, a minimum of 15 semester hours of Missions or Intercultural studies and 30 semester hours of Biblical/Theological studies, including a minimum of 6 semester hours of Old Testament, 6 semester hours of New Testament, 6 semester hours of Systematic Theology, and 3 semester hours of Church History.
 Applicants who do not meet these prerequisites may consult with the program director regarding possible removal or waiving of deficiencies (see below under “Admission Deficiencies”).

 - Present evidence of potential for original academic research at the doctoral level by submitting a sample of published writing or a recent academic research paper if nothing has been published.